JeCheeseSmith/Clash-of-ppdb-s/documentation/ultra-high-level.md

 Chat:
 - Talk with friends
-- Get updates from the admin/system about the game
+- Get reports from the admin/system about the game

 Social:
 - Join clans (allied)